serverdensity/sd-agent-plugins/RDS/readme.md

 Every minute it pulls the 2 minute average from Cloudwatch and posts that to Server Density.
 The reason it pulls a 2 minute average rather than a 1 minute average is that when pulling a 1 minute average CPU utilization is not available.

+In the configuration you can get data from multiple endpoints by separating the endpoints through a comma.
+However, due to the nature of Boto making a request for each metric it's advisable to not have too many endpoints to allow the agent to make postbacks every minute.

 Setup
 -----